jeremygatineau/ARC3-solution/README.md

 - [Jeremy Gatineau](https://jeremygatineau.github.io/)

 ## Overview
 We are learning action representations through successor features, with various tricks to make learning as sample efficient as possible.
-Initial forked from [the StochasticGoose agent by Dries Smit](https://github.com/DriesSmit/ARC3-solution)
+Initial fork from [the StochasticGoose agent by Dries Smit](https://github.com/DriesSmit/ARC3-solution).

 **Key Features:**
 - WIP